 Though the first bones were discovered in the 1970’s, the site remained closed to the public until the end of 2009.
 For more than 30 years, Baylor University staff, students and volunteers spent countless hours excavating the site.

 In 2006, plans were initiated to make the site a public park.
 With the support of the Waco Mammoth Foundation, this goal became a reality.
-The site opened to the public in December 2009 courtesy of the City of Waco Parks and Recreation Department.
+The Waco Mammoth Site opened to the public in December 2009 courtesy of the City of Waco Parks and Recreation Department.
 In 2015, President Barack Obama signed an executive order creating Waco Mammoth National Monument.

 How the animals died is still a mystery.
 No evidence of human involvement was found, and most of the remains did not appear disturbed by predators or scavengers.
 One of the first hypotheses was that the animals perished in a catastrophic tragedy.
 However, recent geology research indicates the animals died in a series of events spread across many years.